Table of Contents

-- As we, in our sole discretion, otherwise determine to be necessary to ensure the safety or integrity of our users, employees, third parties, the public, or our Services.
+- As we, in our sole discretion, otherwise determine to be necessary to ensure the safety or integrity of our users, employees, third parties, the public, or our Services (all data categories).

 4. Who We Share Your Data With

 - With Your Instructors: We share data that we have about you (except your email address) with instructors or teaching assistants for educational content you access or request information about, so they can improve their content for you and other students.
-This data may include things like your city, country, browser language, operating system, device settings, the site that brought you to Udemy, and your activities on Udemy.
-If we collect additional data about you (like age or gender), we may share that too.
+This data may include things like your country, browser language, operating system, device settings, the site that brought you to Udemy, and certain activities on Udemy, like enrolled courses and course review.
 We will not share your email address with instructors or teaching assistants.
+(Account Data; System Data; Usage Data; Approximate Geographic Data)

 - With Service Providers, Contractors, and Agents: We share your data with third-party companies who perform services on our behalf, like payment processing, fraud and abuse prevention, data analysis, marketing and advertising services (including retargeted advertising), email and hosting services, and customer services and support.
 These service providers may access your personal data and are required to use it solely as we direct, to provide our requested service.
 (All data categories)

 - With Udemy Affiliates: We may share your data within our corporate family of companies that are related by common ownership or control to enable or support us in providing the Services.
 (All data categories)

 - With Business Partners: We have agreements with other websites and platforms to distribute our Services and drive traffic to Udemy.
-For example, we work with Benesse in Japan.
-Depending on your location, we may share your data with these partners.
+Depending on your location, we may share your data with these trusted partners.
+(Account Data; Learning Data; Communications and Support; System Data)